 Although getting to a management level position takes time, it doesn't necessarily require an advanced degree.
 Becoming a sales manager is all about excelling in sales, and using that knowledge and experience to train and develop a team of sales representatives who report to you.
 You'll be the go-to person who helps determine sales goals, and makes sure they are being achieved.

-Employment of sales managers is projected to grow at a respectable five percent over the period of 2014 to 2024, which is about as fast as the average for all occupations.
+Employment of sales managers is projected to grow at a respectable seven percent over the period of 2016 to 2026, which is about as fast as the average for all occupations.